Vetrano89/item-list-example-express/README.md

 ### Overview

-This is the backend for [https://github.com/Vetrano89/item-list-example](the React webapp in this repo)
+This is the backend for [the React webapp in this repo](https://github.com/Vetrano89/item-list-example)